muppet9010/factorio-muppet-streamer/README.md

     - accuracyRadiusMax: NUMBER - Optional: the maximum distance from the target that can be randomly selected within.
 If not specified defaults to 0.
 - Example command 1: `/muppet_streamer_schedule_explosive_delivery {"delay":5, "explosiveCount":1, "explosiveType":"atomicRocket", "target":"muppet9010", "accuracyRadiusMax":50}`
 - Example command 2: `/muppet_streamer_schedule_explosive_delivery {"explosiveCount":7, "explosiveType":"grenade", "target":"muppet9010", "accuracyRadiusMin":10, "accuracyRadiusMax":20}`

+Notes:

-- Explosives flying in will use their native throwing/shooting/spitting approach and so arrival trajectories may vary.
+- Explosives flying in will use their native throwing/shooting/spitting approach and so arrival trajectories and times may vary.
+- Weapons are on the "enemy" team and so don't get affected by your research.

 Leaky Flamethrower
 ------------------